 Italian food for the

-Aunt Jake’s Restaurant, makes pasta fresh daily at 133 Mulberry Street in the heart of Little Italy, between Grand and Hester and Aunt Jake’s Greenwich Village at 47 West 8th Street just north of Washington Square Park.
+Aunt Jake’s Restaurant, makes pasta fresh daily at 133 Mulberry Street in the heart of Little Italy, between Grand and Hester and Aunt Jake’s Upper East Side at 1555 2nd Ave.

 Choose from many different styles of fresh pasta and a variety delicious sauces to create your own combinations, as well as pasta specials, salads, appetizers and non-pasta entrees.